Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Our Approach

 where $\Phi$ is the standard Normal cumulative distribution function.
 Observe that when $\eta \rightarrow 1$, Wang almost always returns $1$, becoming the most risk-seeking distortion operator possible.
 Also, like CVnaR, as $\eta\rightarrow 0$, risk-neutrality is observed.

 We found it suitable to linearly anneal $\eta$ (for both Wang and CVnaR) during training to achieve better stability as the agent becomes more and more risk-neutral, but behaves like a maximization approach in the beginning.
 The aim is that during the initial risk-seeking period when $\eta$ is high, agents are encouraged to explore highly rewarding spaces, which supports them to better break out of shadowed equilibra; whereas in the end, the risk-neutral distortion produces an unbiased policy which is unlikely to fall for domain stochasticity.
+We show that, empirically, risk distortion not only improves overall performance when applied alone, but also when used in conjunction with TDL.